 Matriculation Exemption Policy

-All new and readmit students enrolling in credit classes are required to participate in the matriculation process.
-Students may be excused from participation if they meet the exemption criteria outlined below:
+All new students enrolling in credit classes are expected to participate in the Matriculation process to receive an earlier registration date.
+However, you may be excused from participation in assessment, orientation, or education planning if you meet any of the criteria below:

-• Student has already earned an A.A./A.S.
-Degree or higher (U.S. accredited institutions only), or
+- Student has already earned an A.A./A.S.
+Degree or higher (U.S.

 STEP ONE • APPLICATION FOR ADMISSION